-On this day in 1877, Rutherford B. Hayes is sworn in as the 19th president of the United States in the Red Room of the White House.
+On March 3, 1877, Rutherford B. Hayes is sworn in as the 19th president of the United States in the Red Room of the White House.
 Two days later, Hayes was again inaugurated in a public ceremony.

 Some historical accounts claim that Hayes’ first swearing-in ceremony had occurred in secret due to threats made on the new president’s life.
 Other accounts say that since inaugural day fell on a Sunday, Congress decided to perform a private ceremony the Saturday before the official inauguration date and repeat the performance in public the following Monday.